The short version

 → CoStar for the owner.
 SCAYLED for the surrounding operators who'd pay to expand next door.

 Honest constraint: SCAYLED does not replace CoStar for market analytics, comparables, or ownership records.
 If you do mostly advisory work, CoStar is what you need.
-If you do mostly transactional work with heavy cold outreach, SCAYLED is what you need.
-If you're serious about the business, you probably already have CoStar.
-Add SCAYLED for the prospecting layer it does not cover.
-Together they cost less than a single closed deal.
+If you do mostly transactional work with heavy outreach, SCAYLED is what you need.
+Most serious teams already have CoStar, and add SCAYLED for the prospecting and territory layer it does not cover.
+Signup is free, and the first three occupier requirements are free, so the platform can be judged on live conversations rather than a pitch.